TgCatUB/catuserbot/docs/installation/variables/config-vars.md

 ### 〣 `OPEN_WEATHER_MAP_APPID`

 A string value that represents the APPID for the OpenWeatherMap API.
 This API can be used to retrieve weather information for a location.
 The APPID can be obtained for free from the OpenWeatherMap website.

-### 〣 `OPEN_WEATHER_MAP_APPID`

-A string value that represents the APPID for the OpenWeatherMap API.
-You can obtain this value from the OpenWeatherMap website.

 ### 〣 `REM_BG_API_KEY`